daily word - freedom

 Add new comment

-daily word - holding on
+daily word - education?

 Dale Cresap's picture